Gopbhum: Decline

 In 1204, During the attack of Bakhtiar Khilji, the Sadgope King Kankasen Rai died in the Battlefield against Bakhtiar's commander Syed Bukhari, who was also killed in the battle.
 There is a tomb in Prayagpur named after Bukhari.

 However, while the Sadagop kingdom of nearby Kanksa was destroyed by Syed Bukhari in the 13th century, the kingdom of Amarargarh survived till the 17th century.

 This region suffered a lot during the Maratha invasion.
 The last king Baidyanath Niyogi died while repelling the Maratha invasion.

 At one battle the kings of Shergarh or Sikharbhum and Gopbhum defeated Mohan Giri, the general of Bhaskar Pandit.

 After that his brother Mahendranath was planning with the local kings to revolt against the Nawab then King Chitrasen Rai of Burdwan asked him to attack Gopbhum.
 This is how the kingdom of Gopbhum fell at 1744.

 Culture

 Ichhai Ghosher Deul is located at Gourangapur.
-It is one of the few rekh-deuls in Bengal.
+It is a brick-built temple.
 Scholars date it around 16th-17th century and it was possibly erected by the descendants of Ichhai Ghosh, to perpetuate his memory.